RERA Tenancy Law in Dubai : A Complete Guide

 Here are some general obligations tenants must follow according to Dubai tenancy laws.

-• Unless the tenancy contract specifies the opposite, the tenant must pay all expenses and state taxes due to government institutions and divisions for using the property.
+• Article 22: Unless the tenancy contract specifies the opposite, the tenant must pay all expenses and state taxes due to government institutions and divisions for using the property.

 General Obligations of Landlords in Dubai